ExplicITConsulting/set-outlooksignatures.com/team.md

                 </div>
                 </div>
                 <div class="content">
                     <p>We focus on high quality products and services.
 We deliberately do without a sales team in favor of a lean and cost-effective structure, allowing us to not work with inflated prices that are later "reduced" through negotiations.
-Our clients appreciate this and are happy to recommend us to others.</p>
+Our clients appreciate this and recommend us to others.</p>
                 </div>
             </div>
         </div>